influxdata/telegraf/plugins/inputs/zipkin/README.md

       RPC is considered complete with this annotation

 - TAGS:
-      _"id":_               The 64 or 128-bit ID of the trace.
+      "id"               The 64 or 128-bit ID of the trace.
 Every span in a trace shares this ID.
       _"parent_id":_        An ID associated with a particular child span.
 If there is no child span, the parent ID is set to itself.
       _"trace_id":_        The 64 or 128-bit ID of a particular trace.
 Trace ID High concat Trace ID Low.
       _"name":_             Defines a span
-      _"service_name":_     Defines a service
+      "__service_name__":   Defines a service
-      _"annotation_value":_ Defines each individual annotation
+      _"annotation":_       The value of an annotation
-      _"endpoint_host":_    listening port concat with IPV4
+      _"endpoint_host":_    Listening port concat with IPV4

 -FIELDS
-      "annotation_timestamp": Start time of an annotation.
-If time is nil we set it to the current UTC time.
-      "duration":             The time in microseconds between the end and beginning of a span.
+      "duration_ns":             The time in nanoseconds between the end and beginning of a span.

 ### BINARY ANNOTATIONS:

 -TAGS: Contains the same tags as annotations plus these additions

-      "key": Acts as a pointer to some address which houses the value _"type"_: Given data type
+      "annotation_key": label describing the annotation

 -FIELDS:

-      "duration": The time in microseconds between the end and beginning of a span.
+      "duration_ns": The time in nanoseconds between the end and beginning of a span.